 Today, many residents know the property as Lake Sequoyah Park.
 Patrons enjoy boating, fishing, nature watching, picnicking and hiking.
 The park has a marina, boat ramp and courtesy dock.
-Fishing permits are required and can be purchased at the marina.
 Nature trails provide gorgeous views of the lake with plenty of spur trails for fishing access.
 The area is noted for its plentiful bird population, including Great Blue Heron, American Bald Eagle and Belted Kingfisher.

 - Boat Ramp and Courtesy Dock